francoismichel/ssh3-spec/draft-michel-ssh3.md

 \[\[Note: In the current prototype, percent-encoding is used for characters outside the allowed set of {{URI}}.
 An alternative can be to perform base64url encoding of the username instead.]]

-Authentication material are placed inside the `Authorization` header of the Extended CONNECT request.
+Authentication material is placed inside the `Authorization` header of the Extended CONNECT request.
 If an SSH3 endpoint is available to the HTTP/3 server and if the user is successfully authenticated and authorized, the server responds with a 2xx HTTP status code and the conversation is established.

 The stream ID used for the Extended CONNECT request is then remembered by each endpoint as the SSH conversation ID, uniquely identifying this SSH conversation.